Skip to main content

 Do I Need to Show Proof of My Event or Insurance Coverage?

 These documents show when your life event was.
-A few examples are:
+A few examples are a marriage licensebirth certificate or letter from your employer.

-Depending on the documents you submit, you may also need to send proof of insurance like a:
+Depending on the documents you submit, you may also need to send proof of insurance like a letter from your insurer or certificate of Credible Coverage.

 Can I still get insurance?